Satellite Monitoring To Reduce NPK Fertilizer

 In Central and Eastern Europe, long-standing crop growing practices rely on minerals from NPK fertilizers to improve land productivity and maximize yields.
 However, mineral nutrients’ effectiveness rarely goes beyond 40–60%, decreasing even more from repeated droughty periods.
 Moreover, irrational fertilization leaves a negative footprint on the environment.
 Luckily, today’s agriculture can opt for innovative practices allowing farmers to achieve higher yields while applying fewer chemicals.
 The only hindrance is farmers and agronomists’ conservatism preventing them from making a leap to sustainable agriculture methods and technologies.

-In this case study, we’ll discuss how EOS Crop Monitoring, a satellite-based precision agriculture tool for remote field management, added value to Agrinova Group’s consulting services, empowering the company to help its clients control fertilizers application and increase operational efficiency.
+In this case study, we’ll discuss how EOSDA Crop Monitoring, a satellite-based precision agriculture tool for remote field management, added value to Agrinova Group’s consulting services, empowering the company to help its clients control fertilizers application and increase operational efficiency.

 Overview: About Agrinova Group